 This control determines how quickly the limiter bands respond to audio peaks once they exceed the limiter threshold.
-The range is 0.5ms to 50ms.
 Recommended settings are between 5ms and 30ms.
 Longer attack times allow more of the audio peaks to reach the clipper.
-Shorter attack times will make the limiter more audible
+Shorter attack times will make the limiter more audible.